shreyaawari28/JavaScript-Codes/Variables__Datatypes/README.md

-# JavaScript Variables and Data Types – Example Program
+# JavaScript Variable and Data Types – Example Program

 This repository contains a simple JavaScript program that demonstrates the usage of **variables** and **different data types** in JavaScript.
 It is intended for beginners who are learning JavaScript fundamentals.